djcarrad/MobilityApp/README.rst

 1. GUI only (Windows only)
 -----------------------------------
-If you are on windows and only want to use the GUI, the easiest thing is to download 'mobilityapp.exe' from the file list above.
+If you are on windows and only want to use the GUI, you can download 'mobilityapp.exe' from the file list above.

 2. GUI plus modules in python (all systems*)
 -----------------------------------
-If you need to embed the functions for calculating mobility within your own python code (e.g. automated analysis of large numbers of data sets), and/or prefer running the GUI from within your own python installation, simply use:
+If you need to embed the functions for calculating mobility within your own python code (e.g. automated analysis of large numbers of data sets), and/or prefer running the GUI from within your own python installation, you can install from pip:

     pip install mobilityapp

-To run the GUI, simply run from the command line:
+To run the GUI, run from e.g. Anaconda Prompt:

     mobilityapp